 |"Airacobra Mark I, AH576 ‘UF’, of No. 601 Squadron RAF, on the ground at Duxford, Cambridgeshire.
 The aircraft was detached to Reid & Sigrist Ltd for trials on 7 September, following which it was to have been returned to the Squadron (hence the proprietary application of the unit code letters and squadron badge on the fin), but was written off on 5 October 1941."
 21 August 1941 (© IWM (CH 3723)).|

-Admiral Tributs' plan is based on aerial reconnaissance showing that the Germans have all of their troops in the front lines and none in reserve and a quick thrust to the east into the rear of their lines approaching Leningrad might catch them off guard.
+Admiral Tributs' plan is based on aerial reconnaissance showing that the Germans have all of their troops in the front lines and none in reserve.
+He believes that any quick thrust to the east into the rear of their lines approaching Leningrad might catch them off guard.
 The plan is imaginative and daring and is better than anything else being considered.
 However, Stalin apparently is worried about a new, growing power block centered around Leningrad that is outside of his control due to the intervening presence of the Wehrmacht.
 The official reason given for turning it down is that it would be too difficult to assemble sufficient forces.

 Soviet planes attack the German 3rd Ferry Battalion which is ferrying troops in Riga Bay in company with two Soviet destroyers.
 Some small Soviet ships, including freighter Leeni, hit mines and sink in German Minefield Juminda between Hogland Island (Suursaari) to Reval, Estonia.